bengomedia/bengo-workflow/README.md

 - `order` — display order
 - `days` — how many days before launch date the task is due

 To add, remove or rename a task from the template, you need to update the code.
-Come back here with Claude and ask for the change — it takes about 2 minutes.
+Come back to Claude and ask for the change — it takes about 2 minutes.
+Note: changing templates only affects **new** episodes created after the change.
+Existing episode tasks are unaffected.

 ---